IFE Level 3 Diploma in Fire Science and Fire Safety (VRQ)

 Results of examinations will be reported as follows:

-Distinction – this is awarded where candidates achieve a mark of 72 or above (ie 60% or more of the marks available).
+Distinction – this is awarded when candidates achieve a mark of 72 or above (i.e. 60% or more of the marks available).

 Candidates who are unsuccessful in the examination may re-sit the examination.
 There is no limit on the number of times that candidates may re-sit.
 Note: The IFE reports results as described in the bands above.
 However, candidates who wish to know the specific mark awarded to them may email the IFE for this information.

-Candidates do not need to achieve all four components at the same examination session.
-Candidates who achieve fewer than four components at one examination session will receive the relevant qualification certificates.
+Candidates do not need to achieve all four components in the same examination session.
+Candidates who achieve fewer than four components in one examination session will receive the relevant qualification certificates.

 The IFE will automatically issue a full Level 3 Diploma in Fire Science and Fire Safety certificate at the point where candidates have achieved all four of the components required within the five year period.